powsybl/.github/ISSUE_TEMPLATE.md

-* **If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem** via
+* **If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem**